hmchou56/centra8/hackathon2017/registration.md

 ## Code of Conduct

-In addition to the expectations of the University of Florida, this hackathon expects its attendees to adhere to the [PYCON code of conduct](https://us.pycon.org/2016/about/code-of-conduct/).
+In addition to the expectations of the University of Florida, this hackathon expects its attendees to adhere to the [PyCon code of conduct](https://us.pycon.org/2016/about/code-of-conduct/).

 If you feel someone is not meeting the expectations of this code, please email the director of the ACIS Lab, Dr. Jose Fortes at [fortes@acis.ufl.edu](mailto://fortes@acis.ufl.edu).

-Overview of the PYCON code of conduct:
+Overview of the PyCon code of conduct:

 >PyCon is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.